Risbern21/Bob-DTA/README.md

-# Bob-DTA - AI-Powered Code Assistant
+# DTA

-Bob-DTA (Documentation, Test generation, and Analysis) is a VS Code extension that uses IBM watsonx.ai and the Granite Code model to automatically generate comprehensive documentation, unit tests, and bug analysis for your code.
+DTA (Documentation,Unit Test generation, and Analysis) is a VS Code extension that uses IBM watsonx.ai and the Granite Code model to automatically generate comprehensive documentation, unit tests, and bug analysis for your code.

 ## Features